Dateline NBC: Syndication

-Repackaged hour-long true crime episodes of Dateline air on various cable and satellite channels such as Investigation Discovery, E!, USA Network (E! and USA are owned by NBC parent company NBCUniversal) and OWN, usually with the network names suffixing the generic branding of Dateline on....
+Repackaged hour-long true crime episodes of Dateline air on various cable and satellite channels such as Investigation Discovery, E!, USA Network and OWN, usually with the network names suffixing the generic branding of Dateline on....
 Several other brandings exist, with Dateline: Secrets Uncovered as a part of Oxygen, Dateline: Real Life Mysteries on TLC (along with Dateline on TLC), and Dateline Extra the branding for repackaged episodes on MSNBC, also owned by NBCUniversal.
 All episodes are repackaged by NBC News under its non-fiction Peacock Productions banner.
 The NBCUniversal streaming service Peacock has featured a full-time streaming channel made up of Dateline episodes since its July 2020 launch.
-NBC News' free streaming channel, NBC News NOW, also airs episodes of Dateline NBC every weekend.
+NBC News' streaming channel, NBC News Now, also airs episodes of Dateline NBC every weekend.

 On September 25, 2017, Dateline began airing archived true crime-focused episodes in daily broadcast syndication; the NBC branding was completely removed.
 These episodes also air as part of MyNetworkTV's lineups.

 In February 2025, NBC News announced that it would begin to produce a Spanish-language version of the series for sister network Telemundo; it will be presented by Noticias Telemundo anchor Julio Vaqueiro.